 A beautifully styled but charmingly traditional hotel sitting right at the foot of the Dolomites in the charming village of Badia.
 The Sporthotel Teresa is home to a fantastic range of facilities that are sure to please.
-Those facilities include an indoor pool, a tennis court (you don't see that often!) and a gorgeous spa area that comes complete with a hot tub, three saunas and a steam room.
+Those facilities include an indoor pool, a tennis court (you don't see that often!) and a gorgeous spa area that comes complete with a hot tub, sauna, saltwater bath and steam room.

 Groups of all sizes will be particularly happy here, as they have a wide range of room sizes to suit everyone.
 The hotel restaurant knows how to please too, with a delicious menu that focuses on traditional, local cuisine.
 The hotel is surrounded by incredible mountains and there are plenty of opportunities to soak up the gorgeous views, including at dinner time.

 When it comes to time off the mountain, it's not just the spa that keeps things interesting.
-There's a cosy bar and lounge area for a quiet drink, as well as a billiards room for some friendly competition.
+There's a cosy bar and lounge area for a quiet drink, a billiards room for some friendly competition and even wine tasting if you fancy.
 Families will be pleased to know about the children's play room - it's unsupervised, but guests are invited to use it whenever they like.

 From the hotel to…

 Nearest lift: 350m to Sponata chairlift or 1.5km to La Villa Piz La Ila gondola

 Tuition meeting point: 1.5 km at La Villa Piz La Ila gondola